ML based entity resolution to identify duplicate customers in dimension tables.

 In fact, this problem is manifests itself not just to customer tables.
 The same issue is also visible in Supplier tables, locations, and other non-transactional data - all the dimensions in traditional warehouse language.

 This becomes detrimental for our business decisions because without clean definition of entities, our metrics become unreliable and inaccurate.
 Imagine even simple analytics like customer lifetime value.
 If one customer is actually represented by 3 or 5 records, can we really trust the metric?
-Without a trustworthy customer identifier, it is impossible to properly segment, analyze and report from the warehouse. with the rising operationalization of data int he warehouse and the growth of reverse ETL, this unreliable dimensional data will get fed into our operational systems and affect our day to day work.
+Without a trustworthy customer identifier, it is impossible to properly segment, analyze and report from the warehouse. with the rising operationalization of data in the warehouse and the growth of reverse ETL, this unreliable dimensional data will get fed into our operational systems and affect our day to day work.

 When we start looking at this problem it feels like an easy thing to solve.
-It is hard to believe that we do not have phone numbers or email ids to leverage consistently across the entire dataset. analyzing our data reveals that in many cases, people use work, personal, school and other email ids. so even though we can reconcile some records, our problem is far bigger.
+It is hard to believe that we do not have phone numbers or email IDs to leverage consistently across the entire dataset.
+Analyzing our data reveals that in many cases, people use work, personal, school and other email IDs.
+So even though we can reconcile some records, our problem is far bigger.
 There are different ways in which we enter names, addresses, and other details on web and print forms and hence it is always challenging to identify these duplicates.

 Let us take a look at our customer table in Snowflake.
-The data in the table is loaded from this csv.
+The data in the table is loaded from this CSV.

 It seems like with SSN column in the customer table, we may be able to identify duplicates but unfortunately it is not consistent and so we can not rely on it.
-The warehouse table does have identifier column, but that too has multiple records belonging to the same customer with different ids.
+The warehouse table does have identifier column, but that too has multiple records belonging to the same customer with different IDs.

 For example, the following two records belong to customer Thomas George and have multiple variations across all attributes.